 Having said that!
 You also shouldn’t let your domain name hold you back.
 We know there is A LOT of information and opinion floating around, and its easy to get caught up on the act of choosing your domain… which can stifle your business momentum, and cause you to potentially miss the availability of a desired domain as you procrastinate.

-To help, we’ve compacted a lot of this information into a concise list of:
+To help, our Melbourne agency has compacted a lot of this information into a concise list of:

 Your domain should represent and be associated with your brand.
 If you’re marketing yourself, then sure – www.”yourname”.com is a valid domain.
 However for a business, your brand needs to be relevant and unique in order to stand out in someone’s mind, and be remembered and associated to you.